microsoft/WhatTheHack/001-IntroToKubernetes/Coach/02c-acr.md

-# Challenge 1b & 2b: Coach's Guide
+# Challenge 1c & 2c: Coach's Guide

 [< Previous Challenge](./00-prereqs.md) - **[Home](README.md)** - [Next Challenge >](03-k8sintro.md)

-## Challenge 1 & 2 Path B
+## Challenge 1 & 2 Path C

-This is **PATH B**: Use this path if your students understand docker, don't care about building images locally, and/or have environments issues that would prevent them from building containers locally.
-In this path, your students will be given a Dockerfile, will create an Azure Container Registry, and then will use ACR tasks to build the images natively inside ACR.
+This is **PATH C**: Use this path if your students understand docker, don't care about building images , and/or have environments issues that would prevent them from building containers locally.
+In this path, your students will will create an Azure Container Registry, and then will import the images to their ACR.

 ### Coach Notes:
 #### Tooling: